allegro/bigflow/docs/e2e_testing.md

 ## Introduction

-From this tutorial you will get to know how to create an e2e test for a workflow.
+From this tutorial, you will get to know how to create an e2e test for a workflow.
 Automated e2e testing can help you develop workflows faster and avoid errors.

 As an example, you will create an e2e test for the workflow that calculates aggregates on the `bigquery-public-data:crypto_bitcoin.transactions` BigQuery table.
 The workflow calculates:

 * Daily transaction count